deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18958/index.md

 ![](charts/charts_9_0.png "🔼 Figure 4: The effectiveness of variance reduced training target.")

-> 🔼 The chart compares the 1-step and 2-step FID scores for different training methods, demonstrating the effectiveness of variance reduction techniques.
+> 🔼 The chart compares the 1-step and 2-step FID scores for different training variance reduction methods, showing that using a stable target (all) significantly improves model performance compared to using no stable target or only a batch-based stable target.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: The effectiveness of variance reduced training target.